robinssq/api-docs/docs/auction.rst

      - Fire this event tracker once any occurrence of this SmartLink is scrolled into view on the page.

-Remember that tracker URLs may include the template parameter ``{RAND}``, which must be replaced with a randomly-generated number for cache-busting prior to firing the tracker.
+Tracker URLs may include the template parameter ``{RAND}``, which must be replaced with a randomly-generated number for cache-busting prior to firing the tracker.

 Do NOT fire a third-party event tracker more than once per page for the same event, even if the same SmartLink appears multiple times on that page.